Clyde Drexler: Portland Trail Blazers (1983–1995)

 In the 1983 NBA draft, Drexler was selected by the Portland Trail Blazers with the 14th overall pick.
 He averaged 7.7 points in 17.2 minutes per game in his rookie season.
 These all improved with more playing time in his second season, to 17.2 points, 6 rebounds, 5.5 assists and 2.2 steals per game.
 In his third season Drexler made his first All-Star team, averaging 18.5 points, 5.6 rebounds, 8 assists and 2.6 steals.
 On January 6, 1989, Drexler scored a career-high 50 points during a double-overtime win over the Sacramento Kings.
-In the 1989–1990 season, Drexler led the Portland Trail Blazers to the 1990 NBA Finals, averaging 26.4 points, 7.8 rebounds and 6.2 assists, but his team lost to the Detroit Pistons in five games.
-In the 1990–1991 season Drexler led Portland to a franchise-best 63–19 record.
-Heavily favored to win the West, the Los Angeles Lakers upset the Trail Blazers by winning the Western Conference Finals.